hallr/DAT_SF_19/README.md

 Please use email or Slack to schedule office hours.
 Use [office hours] in the subject line as it can help us find the emails easier and reply more quickly.
 -->

-#### Slack

-You've all been invited to use Slack for chat during class and the day.
-Please consider this the primary way to contact other students.
-The TAs will be in Slack during class to handle questions.
-All instructors will be available on Slack during office hours (listed above).